 Map Fields at the Account Level

-To create an account-level CO and map fields to it:
+To create an account-level common resource and map fields to it:

-- Construct a JSON body for the account level CO as shown below (see New VDR JSON Parameters):
+1. Construct a JSON body for the account level common resource as shown below (see New VDR JSON Parameters):

-- Create the CO.
-Make one of the following API calls with the JSON body from the previous step, replacing
+2. Create the common resource.
+Make one of the following API calls with the JSON body from the previous step, replacing {id} with the account id, and replacing {objectName} with the name of the common resource:

-- Map fields to the CO.
+4. Map fields to the common resource.
 Call the following, including the JSON body from the previous step:

 POST /accounts/{id}/elements/{keyOrId}/transformations/{objectName}